MorrellLAB/MorrellLab.github.io/_people/Erica-Sun.md

 twitter:
 ---

-Erica is an undergraduate student studying genetics and animal science.
+Erica is a former undergraduate student studying genetics and animal science.